zpalmtree/networked-poker/README.md

 # networked-poker
 A collection of programs to allow multiple clients to play poker together on one server, with a GUI for clients, and an AI to play against.

+Currently working on the server.
+The other two haven't been started yet.
+Poker game is getting close to being testable.
+No input is being taken from network yet.

 ## Installation

 #### Install prerequistes